Polynomial iteration complexity of a path-following smoothing Newton method for symmetric cone programming: -self-concordant convex-concave functions

-\begin{remark} Similarly, the concept of an $\alpha$-self-concordant convex-concave function can be defined on an open convex domain (see \cite{nemirovski1999self}).
-The only difference is that, in this setting, the functions $f(\cdot,s)$ and $-f(\hx,\cdot)$ are required to be barriers, respectively.
-In contrast, our analysis is carried out on the entire space $\hE \times \E$, which has no boundary, so no barrier property is required in our definition. \end{remark}
+\begin{remark} The concept of an $\alpha$-self-concordant convex-concave function can also be defined on an open convex domain (see \cite{nemirovski1999self}).
+The only difference is that, in that setting, the functions $f(\cdot,s)$ and $-f(\hx,\cdot)$ are required to be barriers, respectively.
+In contrast, our analysis is carried out on the entire space $\hE \times \E$, which has no boundary.
+Therefore, no barrier property is required in our definition. \end{remark}